You don’t need customers. You need fans and promoters

 Gartner claims that the top tool to close deals is customer references.
 Hubspot has added to their definition of Inbound marketing the importance to convert customers to promoters.
 I have been involved in building and growing support & marketing teams for over ten years and my experience is that pleased and delighted customers are on your side and create growth.
 They love to recommend you to others and never hesitates to help you.
 Convert customers to promoters and fans.

 Step 1 – It’s about trust and relationships

 What we need to understand is that humans don’t see your product or company as a …company or product.
 For humans, it is a relationship.
 If you want to convert your customers to raging fans you need to treat them like your best friend with respect, trust, and love.

 Brené Brown, a research professor at the University of Houston and author of two #1 New York Times bestsellers, has done extensive research about vulnerability, courage, shame, and trust.
 What I find most interesting is her research about trust and what components it’s constructed by.Your support team needs to have a foundation of people with high EQ and a true love for customers. #growthhacking Click To Tweet

 Your team culture should in its foundation consist of the following of Brenés blocks to build trust;

 - Respect – You respect boundaries, and when you’re not clear about what’s okay and not okay, you ask.
 You’re willing to say no.

 - Reliability – You do what you say you’ll do.
-This means staying aware of your competencies and limitations so you don’t overpromise and are able to deliver on commitments and balance competing priorities.
+Stay aware of your competencies and limitations, so you don’t overpromise and can deliver on commitments and balance competing priorities.